 World → South America → Patagonian Andes → Argentina → Fitz Roy

-One of the best hikes in the world
+One of the best hiking areas in the world

 Hikers who visit Torres del Paine in Chile are urged to hike nearby Fitz Roy on the same trip.
 A similar fantastical landscape — but with even worse weather! 🙂